collocations.org

 Her childhood memories were a great source of strength when her mother was killed.

-strength of character/purpose/will, strength of feeling, the strength of your position, a test/trial of strength
+strength of character, strength of purpose, strength of will

 with all your strength